Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/prologue.md

 This was probably how Toyotomi Hideyori felt while filling up the outer ring of motes around his castle.

-_TL Note:_ check out https://www.britannica.com/biography/Toyotomi-Hideyori.
+_TL Note:_ check out [this article on britannica](https://www.britannica.com/biography/Toyotomi-Hideyori).
-Quoting directly,
-"Early in 1615 Ieyasu arranged a truce.
+<span title = "Early in 1615 Ieyasu arranged a truce.
 The terms, to which Hideyori agreed, allowed the outer ring of moats protecting the castle to be filled in and the outer perimeter of barricades to be torn down.
-A few months later, Ieyasu attacked the defenseless castle, and the desperate Hideyori and his family committed suicide."
+A few months later, Ieyasu attacked the defenseless castle, and the desperate Hideyori and his family committed suicide.">Here is the important part.</span>